rustyshakelford2/LavaFurnace/readme.txt

 Permissions
 ***************************
-*note* case sensitive these must be entered EXACTLY as they are here *note* permissions are not required, the plugin will default to OPs if no permissions are detected *note* permission checks can be turned off with allow_freeforall=true in the config
+*note* case sensitive these must be entered EXACTLY as they are here *note* permissions are not required, the plugin fall back to bukkit permissions if no other permissions are detected and
+       server ops if no bukkit permissions are set *note* permission checks can be turned off with allow_freeforall=true in the config

+lavafurnace.*                              <- gives all admin permissions + chest access lavafurnace.admin.*                        <- gives all admin permissions lavafurnace.player.*                       <- gives all player permissions

-lavafurnace.admin.maxForgeOverride         <- overrides the max forge limit for admin or player
+lavafurnace.admin.maxforgeoverride         <- overrides the max forge limit for admin or player

 lavafurnace.player.build                   <- Can build lava furnace
 lavafurnace.admin.build                    <- Can build lava furnace